8bitgeek/twitter-said-what/README.md

 # About

-The aim of this project is to create a web based twitter
-query tool that is simple to deploy on a typical web server.
+The aim of this project is to create a web based twitter query tool that is simple to deploy on a typical web server.

 # Release Notes

+- Basic function achieved, not much beyond basic functionality.
 - The front end runs a little PHP script to hand the form GET data.
 - The PHP script converts the GET data to a jSON string and stores that to a temporary file on the server.
 - The php session id is recorded and used to compose the output file name.